Utility Meters 101: How Your Property Management Company Can Recoup Utility Expenses

 The answer is largely determined by how your property is metered, and ultimately, how you can recoup those utility expenses from residents.
-There are several ways a property manager can recoup utility expenses, so let me give you a breakdown of all the scenarios that are possible.
+There are several ways a property manager can recoup utility expenses.
+If you’re formulating a multifamily utility management program, here’s how you start.

 In order to calculate what is owed for each utility, a reading must be obtained from your community’s applicable utility meter.
 Your property is metered in one of two ways:

 Direct metered: This means that there is one meter per utility type, per residential unit.
 Each meter is read by the utility provider.
 The utility provider is responsible for calculating those usage charges and billing them directly to your resident.
 In most cases, the property management company is only responsible for utility charges when the unit is vacant.

 Master metered: In master metered communities, there is one meter per utility type, per building.
 The utility charges for that community are billed directly to the property owner by the utility provider.
 From there, it is up to the property owner to determine how they wish to recoup those costs.
 Here’s how that can be done:

 - Submeter Reads: In this instance, individual meters for each residential unit are installed behind the master meter.
 Those meters are monitored by the owners or the submeter vendor rather than the utility provider.
 The readings obtained from submeters show precisely the utility consumption for each unit.
 Either the property management company or a third-party billing provider invoices residents for what they owe.